 A comparison of some fundamentalism we see in the world and their implications.

-The other night I was speaking with someone, we were attending a religious study that evening.
+The other night I was speaking with someone at a religious study we were attending that evening.
 He commented in particular that he was a Liberal Democrat, that this was probably noticeable by his statements.
 Yes, this was true, but that admission is not the real point of this commentary.
 What he said, which does tend to be a Liberal Democrat point of view, was that it wasn't Islam which was the problem but "religious fundamentalism".

-Ok, I've heard this before on the news from politicians and political commentators and such and didn't pay much thought to it at those times.
+Ok, I've heard this before on the news, from politicians, political commentators and such and didn't pay much thought to it at those times.
 But now, having been in a discussion and it came to my attention in person, I started thinking about the concept more in depth.

 Religious "fundamentalism"; means strictly adhering to a religions' fundamental tenants.
 The individual claimed that Judaism, Christianity and Islam all have the same problems with those who adhere to their particular religion's "fundamental" writings and teachings.

 After giving this several days of thought, it seemed to be a shallow, "superficial" term to use to try and explain away something a person has not studied or understands any deeper than a quick sound bite or catch phrase like "religious fundamentalism".

 Looking at the three religions, some very interesting and stark differences as well as similarities emerge.